StudyFrenchSpanish

 (ii) Department of East Asian Studies

-The Department of East Asian Studies at Arts faculty runs a one-year full-time pg intensive diploma (KF-1) and a one-year full-time pg intensive advanced Diploma (KF-2).
+The Department of East Asian Studies at the Arts faculty runs a one-year full-time pg intensive diploma (KF-1) and a full-time pg intensive advanced Diploma (KF-2).

-No prior Korean knowledge is a prerequisite for KF-1.
+No prior knowledge of Korean is required for KF-1.

-The students pursuing MA, M.Phil., or Ph.D. in East Asian studies have to choose one language between Mandarin, Japanese, or Korean.
+Students pursuing an MA, M.Phil., or Ph.D. in East Asian studies must choose one of the following languages: Mandarin, Japanese, or Korean.

 Address: East Asian Studies, DU, Delhi.